The Path Made Clear Summary

 Oprah doesn’t believe in coincidences: she believes that there is a divine order to the magnificent mystery of our lives.

-And one of the things she enjoys most is watching someone experience an aha moment
+And one of the things she enjoys most is watching someone experience an aha moment.

 In her mind, this aha moment is proof that there’s something deeply rooted within us, and that to experience the true joy you must tap into it.
 It’s like a puzzle: sometimes the pieces just click, and you know that everything’s going to be alright.

 “Whatever your calling,” Oprah writes, “it’s already rooted within you, and those roots can be trampled or tugged at but never removed.
-They grow stronger only when tended, nurtured—and, most important, shared with others.”
+They grow stronger only when tended, nurtured—and, most importantly, shared with others.”

 Oprah’s deepest desire is to help people discover themselves in the literal meaning of these words.
 The world would be much more beautiful, she thinks, if everybody does what he/she is born to do.